ethanglaser/espn-fantasy-football/README.md

 ### Code Details

+#### Draft Results

-This script makes several GET requests using the ESPN Fantasy API.
+This script, *draftresults.py* makes several GET requests using the ESPN Fantasy API.
 The URLs are defined in main, with different endpoints based on the data being obtained.

 The first request gets information on the teams that year, creating a key that links a Team ID to that team's name.